aws-samples/aws-iot-greengrass-flat-file-ingestion/README.md

         - Set `Lambda lifecycle` to `Make this function long-lived and keep it running indefinitely`.

 ## Deploy Greengrass Group
-Before we deploy our Greengrass group to the Greengrass Core device, we need to configure logging and update containerization settings.
 1. Restart the Greengrass daemon:
     - A daemon restart is required after changing containerization settings.
 Run the following commands on the Greengrass instance to restart the Greengrass daemon:
         ```bash